AlbertKloster/Flashcards-Kotlin-/README.md

 Print the definition of "ankle":
 > ???
 Wrong.
 The right answer is "a part of the body where the foot and the leg meet".
-Note that all your outputs and user inputs should be on separate lines.
 ```
+<i>Note that all your outputs and user inputs should be on separate lines.</i>